Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Methods

 \subsection{Data and Modeling Setup}

-With our main focus on modeling strategies, we rely on the data provided by the VIEWS (Violence \& Impacts Early-Warning System) team in the context of the challenge and use all features provided\footnote{These include information on conflict history, geography, natural resources, population size, climate and vegetation, and to some extent the economy.
+With our main focus on modeling strategies, we rely on the data provided by the VIEWS team in the context of the prediction challenge and use the full feature set\footnote{These include information on conflict history, geography, natural resources, population size, climate and vegetation, and to some extent the economy.
 A codebook is available with the data provided in the context of the VIEWS challenge \citep{hegre_202324_2023}.} in our models.
-The data covers all PRIO-GRID cells in Africa and the Middle East, a subset with N=13110 cells of the global 0.5° x 0.5° grid \citep{tollefsen_prio-grid_2012}, and are available monthly starting in 1990.
-As outlined in the competition call, the target is the number of fatalities from state-based armed conflict events \citep{hegre_202324_2023}, as recorded by the Uppsala Conflict Data Program (UCDP) \citep{sundberg_introducing_2013, davies_organized_2025}.
+The data covers all PRIO-GRID \citep{tollefsen_prio-grid_2012} cells in Africa and the Middle East, a subset with $N=13,110$ cells of the global $0.5^\circ \times 0.5^\circ$ grid, and are available monthly starting in 1990.
+As outlined in the prediction challenge call, the target is the number of fatalities from state-based armed conflict events \citep{hegre_202324_2023}, as recorded by the Uppsala Conflict Data Program (UCDP) \citep{sundberg_introducing_2013, davies_organized_2025}.
 The target is highly zero-inflated, with less than 0.4\% non-zero values in the average month in our training data.

-To generate predictions for the whole next year from the available training data, we chose to train separate models for each of the timesteps to predict (t+3, … t+14) and combine the resulting outputs to a full year of predictions.
-The data cutoff for each test window is 3 months before the start, i.e. October 2017 for 2018 predictions.\footnote{For each of the six yearly test windows, the training data is artificially limited to October of the previous year.
-This is done to simulate the availability gap present in the data for the true future predictions, where training data was available until April 2024 to predict for the timeframe July 2024 to June 2025.
-Therefore, predictions need to be generated for the timesteps t+3, …, t+14.} The training data is further limited by the time period we want to predict into the future with this approach.
-For example, the model generating the predictions for December 2018 (t+14) based on data up to October 2017 (t) can only be trained on data up to August 2016 (t-14), as this is the last month where there is sufficient future information to label the target.
+To generate predictions for the whole next year from the available training data, we chose to train separate models for each of the timesteps to predict ($t+3, ..., t+14$) and combine the resulting outputs to a full year of predictions.
+The data cutoff for each test window is three months before the start, i.e. October 2017 for 2018 predictions.\footnote{This simulates the availability gap present in the data for the true future predictions, where training data was available until April 2024 to predict for the timeframe July 2024 to June 2025.
+Therefore, predictions need to be generated for the timesteps $t+3, ..., t+14$.} The training data is further limited by the time period we want to predict into the future with this approach.
+For example, the model generating the predictions for December 2018 ($t+14$) based on data up to October 2017 ($t$) can only be trained on data up to August 2016 ($t-14$), as this is the last month where there is sufficient future information to label the target.